 Contact your local Social Security Administration (SSA) office for information on local Medicare prepaid plans (also known as Coordinated Care Plans or Medicare HMOs) or request it from SSA at 1-800/638-6833.
 Contact your retirement system for information on dropping your FEHB enrollment and changing to a Medicare prepaid plan.
+See page 17 for information on the Medicare prepaid plan offered by this Plan.

-• Federal annuitants are not required to enroll in Medicare Part B (or Part A) in order to be covered under the FEHB Program nor are their FEHB benefits reduced if they do not have Medicare Part B (or Part A).
+• Federal annuitants are not required to enroll in Medicare Part B (or Part A) in order to be covered under the FEHB Program; nor are their FEHB benefits reduced if they do not have Medicare Part B (or Part A).